‘Nigeria has everything to become an effective agricultural nation’

 Any other thoughts you’d like to add?

-We have a commitment to support Nigeria, investors and entrepreneurs to master the switch from a wheat-based industry towards using local resources and grains like maize, sorghum, millets, soya, beans and nuts.
+We have the commitment to support Nigeria, investors and entrepreneurs to master the switch from a wheat-based industry towards using local resources and grains like maize, sorghum, millets, soya, beans and nuts.

-This is why we have committed ourselves, invested and currently building the Grain Processing Innovation Centre in Kano.